top of page

 A hands-on guide for parents and caregivers to begin revitalizing and teaching Cree to young children at home — reconnecting family, identity, and language every day.

-A little girl reflects on everything that makes her happy, from the sun on her cheeks to the smell of bannock baking — a poetic board book with gorgeous illustrations, perfect for sharing with little ones.
+A little girl reflects on everything that makes her happy — from the sun on her cheeks to the smell of bannock baking — a poetic board book perfect for sharing with little ones.

-A beautifully illustrated picture book that teaches children to show love and support for one another — a perfect tool for starting conversations about connection, relationships, and reconciliation.
+A beautifully illustrated picture book that teaches children to show love and support for one another — a perfect tool for starting conversations about connection and reconciliation.

 A board book that celebrates the bond between parents and their children — full of magic and love, recommended for every little one you know.